JaySakarvadia/test/_pages/about.md

 Apart from academics, I love to listen to music, travel, and spend time in the gym.

-Feel free to reach out to me using any of the social links below!
+Feel free to reach out to me using any of the social links located at the top left of this page!